taliah-hl/stock-analyser/README.md

 | RISING_PEAK  | For all bottoms during uptrend:<br><br>if rise above previous peak before next peak, <br><br> the point rise above previous peak is defined as break point |
 |MA_SHORT_ABOVE_LONG |   all points for corresponding ma in "ma short" > "ma long" is set as buy points <br><br>e.g. ma short=[3, 20]<br> ma long = [9, 50]<br> all points where ma3> ma9 and ma20>ma50 are set as buy points|

-###  2.1. <a name='Howtoaddbuypointfilter'></a>How to add buy point filter

-- refer to [this issue](https://gitlab.com/asiabots/edward/stock-peak-bottom/-/issues/4) or  commit [b9809e5a](https://gitlab.com/asiabots/edward/stock-peak-bottom/-/commit/b9809e5a2879a3b4268f109e409fce6c956f3813)

 ##  3. <a name='SellStrategy'></a>Sell Strategy

+sell points are identified according to the sell strategy set.

-`SellStrategy` in app/back_test.py
+Available sell strategies in `SellStrategy` in app/back_test.py
 | Strategy | description |
 | ------ | ------ |
 | DEFAULT| currently set as = TRAILING_STOP|